gabekiriakos/Nebulae/documentation/management.md

 Your default profile selected at the time of installation has some package restrictions by default.
 If the package you want to install throws an "accept" error, [`package.accept_keywords`](../etc/portage/package.accept_keywords) needs to be updated.

+By design, disk space gets taken up with the accumulation of many packages.
+They are cached but can be removed safely using eclean (part of the [app-portage/gentoolkit](https://packages.gentoo.org/packages/app-portage/gentoolkit) package).
+Not all of the distfiles or packages located in `/var/cache/distfiles/` and `/var/cache/binpkgs/` respectively, will get removed using eclean, so it is up to you to decide whether to remove them or not.
+It should be noted that although it doesn't hurt to do so, removing these files requires re-downloading them if any problems occur at some point.

-Although the following commands are often used, check the [cheat sheet](https://wiki.gentoo.org/wiki/Gentoo_Cheat_Sheet) for details.
+The following commands are often used (check the [cheat sheet](https://wiki.gentoo.org/wiki/Gentoo_Cheat_Sheet) for details):

 Update repositories (typically once a day): <br>
 `emerge-webrsync`